Work starts on landmark development in Stevenage on former car park site

 Will Rohleder, Development Director at Reef Group said: “This has been fantastic public /private partnership to realise such an important facility in Stevenage town centre.
 Autolus have decided to locate their manufacturing HQ in the town creating over 400 jobs and committing their future to Stevenage, which is experiencing significant investment and regeneration.

 We look forward to working with all parties to complete this first phase and bring forward our wider life science vision for the town centre over the next few years.”

-The 81,000 sq. ft. building will focus on strong environmental credentials and is targeting BREEAM excellent rating Through net-zero carbon emission design that uses heat source pumps and heat recovery systems, significantly reducing waste through the use of 5D BIM technology and, through hybrid construction with 75% offsite manufactured content, resulting in significantly reduced carbon emissions.
+The 81,000 sq. ft. building will focus on strong environmental credentials and is targeting BREEAM excellent rating through net-zero carbon emission design.
+Using heat source pumps and heat recovery systems, significantly reducing waste by the use of 5D BIM technology and, through hybrid construction with 75% offsite manufactured content, resulting in significantly reduced carbon emissions.